NMN (Nicotinamide Mononucleotide)

 Oral NMN Safety and Pharmacokinetics in Healthy Men — First Human Trial

 First human clinical trial of oral NMN: single doses of 100, 250, 500 mg in 10 healthy men.
 Outcomes: blood NAD+ metabolites, vital signs, safety.
-(Irie et al. 2020, Endocr J)
+(Endocr J)

 10 healthy men.
 Acute single-dose PK.

 All doses safely increased blood NAD+ metabolites within 2-3 hours.
 No adverse effects on vital signs or metabolic markers.
 Established baseline NMN safety.
-CRITICAL CAVEAT: very small trial (n=10), single dose — NOT efficacy data, just safety/PK.
+Critical caveat: very small trial (n=10), single dose — not efficacy data, just safety/PK.

 Side effects and drug interactions